Runners commemorate Oklahoma City marathon during pandemic

 OKLAHOMA CITY (AP) — Dozens of runners participated in a mock run to commemorate the Oklahoma City Memorial Marathon after the long-distance race was postponed amid the coronavirus pandemic.

-The Memorial Marathon, originally slated for Sunday, has been pushed back to October 4.
+The Memorial Marathon is run annual in memory of the 168 people killed in the 1995 Oklahoma City bombing.
+The race was originally slated for Sunday but has been pushed back to October 4.

 Kaci Thomas, one of the half-marathon's participants, said she observed the traditional 168 seconds of silence before taking off.
 After running more than 13 miles (21 kilometers), Thomas added that her family members spread out and formed a makeshift finish line for her to cross.